Bempton: Amenities

+The village is well known for its cliffs which are located one mile from the centre of the village.
+Bempton Cliffs is an RSPB nature reserve, established in 1970.
+It is best known for its breeding seabirds, including northern gannet, Atlantic puffin, razorbill, common guillemot, black-legged kittiwake and fulmar.
+In places the cliffs are 400 foot high and it is the only mainland gannetry in the UK where these birds breed every year.

 The parish church of St Michael is a Grade II* listed building and dates back to the 13th century.

-The village is well known for its cliffs.
-Bempton Cliffs is an RSPB nature reserve, best known for its breeding seabirds, including northern gannet, Atlantic puffin, razorbill, common guillemot, black-legged kittiwake and fulmar.
-Bempton also used to be home to RAF Bempton, an early warning station.
-Some of the old buildings are still visible from the cliff top.
+It is part of the Headland Benefice.
+It was founded in 1120 on the site of an earlier church which had been constructed by a Saxon Lord of the Manor.
+The Saxon church was destroyed on the orders of William the Conqueror in 1070.

 Bempton has a post office and general store, a garage, a hairdresser, antique shop and snooker club.
 It is home to Bempton Primary School, which was completely rebuilt in 2004 at a cost of over £1 million.

-It also has a public house, The White Horse, which has a distinctive blue tiled roof.
+It also has a public house, The White Horse, which has a distinctive vivid blue Dutch tiled roof.
+It is local folklore that no other tiles were readily available at the time of construction so the it was decided to use the blue tiles instead of waiting for delivery of standard tiles.

 In 2014, after many years of fundraising and a lottery grant of £408,000, Bempton and Buckton Community Village Hall was opened on land between the two villages.
 There is also a children's playground close to the village hall.

 Bempton, along with a number of other places in Yorkshire, was a filming location for the 2016 film Dad's Army, starring Catherine Zeta-Jones.